Monday, December 23, 2024

 Efforts to encourage more births, as many countries try, seem to be wholly ineffective.
 In Scandinavia, despite generous benefits, long parental leave, and free day care, birth rates are in the 1.5 range.
 But they’re doing great compared to prosperous South Korea, with a birth rate of .75.

 But, there are also likely to be many creative responses.
-Seniors will have long retirements [we already do!]; societies will need to deploy them better as resources, not just service/resource recipients.
+Seniors will have long retirements [we already do!]; societies will need to deploy them better as resources, not just perceive them as service/resource recipients.
 My Aunt Ruth was retired for 42 years.
 When she was in her 90s, she reflected that had she realized she would live so long, she would have done something more meaningful than playing cards and mah jongg.

 Jewish communities will look very different.
 Jewish continuity has always been based in family life.
 At present, about a third of Jewish households are comprised of one person; how will that work?
 As people outlive partners, that number will only grow.

-There are already more people in our community without children than previous generations (10% versus 20%).
+There are already more people in our community without children than previous generations (20% versus 10%).
 And that means many people without extended families - no nieces, nephews, or grandkids.
 Many children will be without uncles, aunts, and cousins.

 One mini counter-trend is women having babies independently, and their families pitching in, with grandparents doing a lot of childcare.
 Three of my friends - though this is what we call “anecdata”!
 Grandparents are healthier and more active, more inclined to age in place, and increasing their commitment to help out with grandkids, at least here in our community.
-Also, younger generations are less inclined to move far away, preferring to live closer to grandparents, or moving near their parents with the intention of helping with child rearing.
+Also, younger generations are less inclined to move far away, preferring to live closer to grandparents, or moving near their parents with the intention of their helping with child rearing.
 Likewise some grandparents are moving to be near their kids.
 This was unheard of among our crowd a generation ago.

 Questions: